google/rune/g3doc/database_design.md

 ## Class

-`Class`es are concrete instantiations of `Tclass` template classes.
+`Class`es are concrete instantiations of `Template` template classes.
 They are created during "binding", which is a pass that does type inferencing and determines what function/constructor signatures are called.
 A `Class` has a sub-function that contains all of its data member variables.
-The types of data members can differ between `Class`es of the same `Tclass`.
+The types of data members can differ between `Class`es of the same `Template`.
 These variables are created when binding signatures that instantiates the `Class`.
 Different constructor signatures for the same `Class` must result in the same member data types.
-To create different `Class`es, different data types must be passed to "template" parameters of the `Tclass` constructor.
+To create different `Class`es, different data types must be passed to "template" parameters of the `Template` constructor.
 Template parameters are declared in angle brackets:

 ```rune